my-dudhwala/ESP_Big_Data/README.md

 2. Place the `esp32fs.jar` file in the following path on your machine: `C:\Users\LC-124-145\Documents\Arduino\tools\ESP32FS\tool`.
 3. Store the `data750.txt` file in this directory on your machine: `C:\Users\LC-124-145\Documents\Arduino\YourCode\data`.
 4. **Restart the Arduino IDE**, go to `tools`, and select the new option named **ESP32 sketch data upload**.
 Choose `fatfs` from the popup menu.
-5. **Run the program** and input the desired ID to search for within the data.
+5. **Run the ESP32**, open the serial monitor, and input the required ID.
+Your testing phase completes after this step.

 ## Code Explanation